collectiveidea/buildlight/README.md

 ## Add Projects

 Simply add this to your .travis.yml file:

 ```
 notifications:
   webhooks:
     urls:
       - http://buildlight.collectiveidea.com/
-    on_start: true
+    on_start: always
 ```